-Advancing the adoption of artificial nitrogen sinks

-Kelly Addy1, Nicole Sacha1, Jill Raval1, Art Gold1, Dr. Louis Schipper2, Dr. Mark David3 and Dr. Brian Needelman4 1University of Rhode Island, 2University of Waikato, 3University of Illinois, 4University of Maryland kaddy@uni.edu
+Advancing the adoption of artificial nitrogen sinks Jill Raval1, Elissa Monahan1, Kelly Addy^{1}, Dr. Art Gold1, Dr. Mark David2, Dr. Louis Schipper3, and Dr. Brian Needelman4 1University of Rhode Island, 2University of Illinois, 3University of Waikato, 4University of Maryland kaddy@uri.edu

 Introduction

 Constructed wetlands and denitrifying bioreactors are artificial "sinks" (hotspots of N removal) that are created to resemble natural systems that promote denitrification.
 When installed at the edge of an agricultural field, they can intercept groundwater or tile drainage water and reduce the nitrate-N content of agricultural discharge.
 The goal of our project is to advance the adoption and proper placement of denitrifying bioreactors and constructed wetlands in agricultural settings.

+drainage (Schipper et al. 2010)

+Synthesis Approach

 Constructed Wetlands

 Constructed wetlands (Fig.1) are artificial systems that provide ecological services, such as flood water storage, nutrient (nitrogen or phosphorus) storage and cycling, and erosion control.
 They are modeled after natural wetland systems.
 These systems are placed alongside ditches or streams where they retain water for hours or days to allow nitrate-N removal through denitrification.

 Denitrifying Bioreactors

 A denitrifying bioreactor (Fig.2) is an artificially constructed system that mimics selected functions of riparian wetlands.
 These systems are composed of an added source of carbon (often woodchips) that intercept groundwater or tile drainage.
 The wood chips create an anaerobic environment in which bacteria transform the nitrate-N in the water into nitrogen gas.

 The two main types of denitrifying bioreactors are beds (Fig. 2a) and walls (Fig. 2b).
 Beds are closed systems that receive tile drain inflow.
 Walls are placed in the natural flowpath of groundwater leaving from agricultural fields.

-intercept groundwater flow

-Outreach Approach

-www.artificialnsinks.org

-This website, primarily targeting land managers and farm advisors, offers guidance, an International Atlas of constructed wetlands and denitrification bioreactors, fact sheets, case studies, presentations, videos and other resources.
+intercept groundwater flow Outreach Approach www.artificialnsinks.org This website, primarily targeting land managers and farm advisors, offers guidance, an International Atlas of constructed wetlands and denitrification bioreactors, fact sheets, case studies, presentations, videos and other resources.
 We also have a listserv to share news on artificial N sinks and share project successes.
-To join our listsery, email kaddy@uri.edu.
+To join our listserv, email kaddy@uri.edu.
 The International Atlas identifies artificial N sink research and demonstration sites from across the globe.
 The map not only gives information about where the systems are but also provides project contact information. links to case studies. papers, and websites with additional information.
 We welcome any additions to our atlas or website (email kaddy@uri.edu).

-Resources include fact sheets, case studies videos workshop presentations and research summaries about constructed wetlands and denitrifying bioreactors.
+Resources include fact sheets, case studies, videos, workshop presentations and research summaries about constructed wetlands and denitrifying bioreactors.
 Research papers written by scientists are further studied and condensed into summaries in our case study section which highlights the situation, actions, and takehome messages.
 We also have videos and fact sheets that highlight similar subject matter.
 Another important feature of the website is the Frequently Asked Questions (FAQs) which provides basic information on the function and processes of artificial N sinks.
 Basic information about point source pollution, dead zones and other related details are also present on this page.
-Most questions have links to EPA definitions and videos which give a fuller understanding of the subject.

-icial N Sink
+Most questions have links to EPA definitions and videos which give a fuller understanding of the subject. icial N Sink